shiyihe-neko/reVISit_study/buckaroo/assets/task-1-intro.md

-# ☕️ Task 1 — Detect and Fix Abnormal Cupper Points
+# Task 1: Detect and Fix Abnormal Cupper Points

-## 🧭 Background
 In this task, you will work with a dataset containing coffee ratings.
-Each row represents a coffee sample from a specific country and owner, evaluated by professional graders ("cuppers") across various sensory attributes such as aroma, flavor, acidity, and sweetness, etc,.
+In the dataset, each row represents a coffee sample from a specific country and owner, evaluated by professional graders ("cuppers") across various sensory attributes such as aroma, flavor, acidity, and sweetness, etc,.

+## Task Instructions
-The column **'Cupper.Points'** records the grade's **overall score** for each coffee sample — a key indicator of coffee quality.
+The column **'Cupper.Points'** records the **overall score** for each coffee sample — a key indicator of coffee quality.
 However, this column contains several issues introduced during data entry or aggregation:
 - **Type mismatches**
 - **Outliers**
 - **Missing values**

-Your task is to **detect and repair these anomalies**.

----

-## 🧩 Task Instructions
-Please focus on the column **'Cupper.Points'** and complete the following steps:
+Your task is to **detect and repair any anomalies** in the column **'Cupper.Points'** and complete the following steps:

 **1. Detect Type Mismatches**
    - Identify values that are not numeric.